sfl0r3nz05/DistributedBchFWArchIoT/README.md

 - Delta updates: Delta updates may allow updates to become lighter and faster to distribute, but add significant complexity.

+- Low end device verifications: Type I low end devices may need to rely on gateways to perform verification.
+Once the gateway verifies an update, it must be send to the device.
+This last step is susceptible of being intercepted, feeding the device a malicious update.
+Therefore communications between gateways and device needs to be protected.

 > **Note:** This repo is under development ⛏.
 > > It is maintained by [Jesús Rugarcía Sandia](https://github.com/jesusrugarcia), [Íñigo Juarros](https://github.com/inijuarros) and [Santiago Figueroa](https://github.com/sfl0r3nz05) as part of the project: *Distributed blockchain-based firmware update architecture for IoT devices*.